How to properly use the method Pot in Pot in the Instant Pot. This technique explains how and WHEN to use pot in pot

 How do you use Pot in Pot Method?

-- Place a metal trivet or steamer rack in inner pot over the water.
+- Place a metal trivet or steamer rack in the inner pot over the water.

 - Place the container on the steam rack and close the Instant Pot lid.

 - Cook and release pressure as recipe directs, adding 3-5 minutes to the cooking time.